Retrohunt with YARA rules

 Lookback usage

-Higher lookbacks cover more telemetry but increase data volume and API cost once billing is active.
+Higher lookbacks cover more telemetry but increase data volume and API cost.

 The modal displays a Run Summary based on your chosen lookback period, including: